1957 Cal Poly Pomona Broncos football team

-The 1957 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1957 NCAA College Division football season.
+The 1957 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1957 college football season.
 Led by first-year head coach Don Warhurst, Cal Poly Pomona compiled a record of 7–1–1.
 The team outscored its opponents 254 to 139 for the season.
 The Broncos played home games in Pomona, California.